JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-idioms-strings.md

 ## Take a substring

-In Java, you can use the [substring()](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/String.html#substring(int)) function, which takes an inclusive begin index of a character to start taking substring from.
+In Java, you can use the [substring()](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/String.html#substring(int)) function, which takes an inclusive beginning index of a character to start taking the substring from.
 To take a substring after this character, you need to increment the index:

 ```java